Everything Breaks at the Center

 Three people who understand this technology better than almost anyone.
 Three different responses to the same underlying problem: a system built around a center, in an age when attacking centers has never been easier.

-Jevons drew his diagram in 1875 and saw both its beauty and its fragility at the same time.
-The elegance of claims cancelling out.
-The sensitivity of a system that depends on nothing going wrong at the center.
-He understood that these were two descriptions of the same structure.
+Jevons drew his diagram in 1875 and saw both things at once: the elegance of claims cancelling out, and the fragility of a system that depends on nothing going wrong at the center.
+He understood these were two descriptions of the same structure.

-What he couldn't see from 1875 was a technology that would make attacking that center not just possible but something a single AI model could do autonomously, overnight, across every major operating system on earth.
-That efficiency and resilience pull in opposite directions in any system built around a single point.
-And that this tension – which he sensed dimly in 1875 – would one day reach here: the people building the most powerful tools in history choosing to withhold them, because they no longer fully trust the system to absorb the consequences.
+What he couldn't see was a technology that would make attacking that center not just possible but something a single AI model could do autonomously, overnight, across every major operating system on earth.
+That efficiency and resilience pull in opposite directions was always true.
+What's new is the scale of the pull.

-The people who understand the risk best are no longer arguing about it.
+The people who understand this best are no longer arguing about it.
 They're moving their savings.
 They're withholding their models.
 They're spending twenty billion dollars on locks.

 Jevons admired the center.
 They're bracing for what hits it.